 Video, and/or audio recordings may become a part of a scholar's educational record or an employee's personnel file.
-Video, and/or audio recording may also be used in a criminal investigation when such images may aid in the investigation.
-No video or audio recording shall be released to any scholar, Parent/Guardian or employee.
+Video, and/or audio recording may be released to Law Enforcement, and may be used in a criminal investigation when such images may aid in the investigation.
+No video or audio recording shall be released to any scholar, Parent/ Guardian or employee.
 Video recordings may be released to third parties or applicants in conformance with the provisions contained in the Freedom of Information Act, Public Act 442.